dart-lang/language/resources/type-system/normalization.md

 We assume that type aliases are fully expanded, and that prefixed types are resolved to a canonical name.

+For convenience, we generally write function types with all named parameters in an unspecified canonical order, and similarly for the named fields of record types.
+In all cases unless otherwise specifically called out, order of named parameters and fields is semantically irrelevant: any two types with the same named parameters (named fields, respectively) are considered the same type.

 ## Normalization

 The **NORM** relation defines the canonical representative of classes of